 Pulpit Rock Trail is a 0.6 mile moderately trafficked out and back trail located near Heflin, AL that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
+Dogs are also able to use this trail but must be kept on leash.

 The view is terrific